THIRUPATHI-959/nasscom_vsd_soc_design_thirupathi/README.md

 Area of the die in square microns:
 Area = 660.685 microns * 671.405 microns = 443587.212425 square microns
  The area of the die is approximately **443587.21** square microns

+ Change directory: Navigate to the folder containing the generated floorplan .def file. cd Desktop/work/tools/openlane_working_dir/openlane/designs/picorv32a/runs/11-09_13-59/results/floorplan/ Run Magic: Load the floorplan .def file using the Magic tool and the Sky130 technology file.

 To see the  layout, we have to open the magic file enter the **[magic -T /home/vsduser/Desktop/work/tools/openlane_working_dir/pdks/sky130A/libs.tech/magic/sky130A.tech lef read ../../tmp/merged.lef def read picorv32a.floorplan.def] &** after enter this command , Magic file will open. here we can see the layout.